mentos1386/docker-csgoserver/README.md

-cs16_server Dockerfile
+docker-csgoserver Dockerfile
 ===========

-CounterStrike 1.6 Dedicated Server Docker Image
+Counter-Strike: Global Offensive Dedicated Server Docker Image

-This dockerfile uses the Daniel Gibbs' [linuxgameservers scripts](https://github.com/dgibbs64/linuxgameservers) to start an instance of Valve's CounterStrike 1.6 linux server.
-Settings passed onto the server during runtime (such as defaultmap and servername) are environment variables that can be overriden when creating the Docker instance.
+This dockerfile uses the Daniel Gibbs' [linux game server mangers cs:go script](http://gameservermanagers.com/lgsm/csgoserver/) to start an instance of cs:go server.
+Settings passed onto the server during runtime (such as default map and servername) are environment variables that can be overridden when creating the Docker instance.

 TODO:
 * Instructions